 Please note that if your original translations are done with offices other than those listed, they will need to be attested by both the Kuwaiti Ministry of Justice and the Kuwaiti Ministry of Foreign Affairs before the Embassy can accept them.

 Important Note: The Embassy is unable to attest/certify copies of the Electronic Portfolio of International Credentials (EPIC) identification form for the Educational Commission for Foreign Medical Graduates (ECFMG).
 Please contact the Australian Medical Council (AMC) for other alternatives.

 We provide these services by appointment only.
-Notarial fees are payable in cash in Kuwaiti dinar at the nominated exchange rate (which is subject to variations).
-Personal cheques, credit cards, or KNET will not be accepted, and no other currency is acceptable.
+Notarial fees are payable in cash, KNET and credit cards in Kuwaiti dinar at the nominated exchange rate (which is subject to variations).
+Personal cheques will not be accepted, and no other currency is acceptable.

 Please bring two forms of photographic identification (for example: valid passport, driver’s licence, Kuwait Civil ID) and the original documents to the appointment.